MCP Servers for Design: How Sailop Integrates with Any AI Agent

 Real-World Impact

-- Average DNA score without Sailop: 71 (Grade D)
+- Average DNA score, no Sailop: 71 (Grade D)

-- Average DNA score with Sailop: 34 (Grade B)
+- Average DNA score, with Sailop: 34 (Grade B)

-- Percentage of sessions with unique color palettes: 12% without, 89% with
+- Sessions with a non-default color palette: 12% without, 89% with

 Beyond Detection